Liberty Ross: Return to modelling

 Following her husband's well publicized affair, Ross began to stage a career comeback, appearing on the cover of online magazine The Edit and in the pages of Vanity Fair.
 Ross made her runway return in September 2012, walking for Alexander Wang at New York Fashion Week.

 Other projects

 Ross was a frequent collaborator with SHOWstudio appearing in multiple short films and projects.

-Ross also contributed to British Vogue's online blog from 2009 to 2012.
+Ross also contributed to British Vogues online blog from 2009 to 2012.

 In 2014, Ross was invited to design a capsule collection for Genetic Denim which was sold exclusively at Net-a-Porter.

 Personal life

 Ross married director Rupert Sanders in 2002.
 Though both Ross and Sanders are British, they moved to Los Angeles to further Sanders' career, and Ross focused on being a wife and mother.
 Together, they have two children, a daughter and a son.
 In July 2012, Us Weekly published photos of Sanders cheating on Ross with actress Kristen Stewart, prompting Sanders and Stewart to issue separate public apologies.
 Ross subsequently filed for divorce from Sanders in January 2013, seeking joint custody, spousal support, and legal fees.
 The divorce was finalised on 30 May 2014.

 In 2014, Ross confirmed she was dating record producer Jimmy Iovine.
 They married on Valentine's Day, 2016, in California at the home of music producer David Geffen.

 Ross has five siblings, including brothers Leopold Ross and Atticus Ross.
 She is the granddaughter of Miles Lampson.
 She is of Italian heritage through her great-grandfather, Aldo Castellani.